HannahVMeyer/limmbo/performance/README.md

 # Comparing random sampling to set coverage

-LiMMBo uses a subsampling step to estimate the overall genetic and non-genetic covariance matrices, Cg and Cn for phenotypes Y. For phenotypes with N samples and P traits, Cg and Cn are of size [P x P].
+LiMMBo uses a subsampling step to estimate the overall genetic and non-genetic covariance matrices, $C_g$ and $C_n$ for phenotypes Y. For phenotypes with $N$ samples and $P$ traits, $C_g$ and Cn are of size [P x P].
 For the estimation of these covariance matrices P(P+1)/2 parameters have to be estimated.
-Instead of estimating these parameters from complete phenotype matrix Y, LiMMBo generates [`s` x `s`] trait variance matrices by randomly sampling `s` traits from the total of `P` traits and applies to the variance estimation to the small matrices.
+Instead of estimating these parameters from complete phenotype matrix Y, LiMMBo generates [s x s] trait variance matrices by randomly sampling s traits from the total of P traits and applies to the variance estimation to the small matrices.
 It generates enough [s x s] sized matrices to ensure that each trait combination is sampled at least a given number of times, eg 3.